The Adams differentials on the classes $h_j^3$: Code

-\begin{proof}[Proof (of \Cref{lem:prod-big}).]
-Using either the program provided in \Cref{app:code} or pencil, paper and patience one may give an explicit expansion of the cocycle $T_5|T_{6} + d(c_5)$ modulo $(8,v_1^4)$.
-Applying \Cref{lem:cobar-stabilize} we can then covert this into an explicit expansion of $T_j|T_{j+1} + d(c_j)$ valid for $j \geq 5$.\footnote{Note that if one does this expansion by hand it is actually easier to skip over \Cref{lem:cobar-stabilize} and just use the formulas given prior to that lemma directly.} We reproduce this expansion below (with $n=j-3$ for notational compactness):
+\begin{proof}[Proof of \Cref{lem:prod-big}.]
+Using either the program provided in \Cref{app:code} or directly by hand one may use the formulas above to give an explicit expansion of the cocycle $T_5|T_{6} + d(c_5)$ modulo $(8,v_1^4)$.
+Applying \Cref{lem:cobar-stabilize} we can then covert this into an explicit expansion of $T_j|T_{j+1} + d(c_j)$ valid for $j \geq 5$.\footnote{Note that if one does this expansion by hand it is actually easier to skip over \Cref{lem:cobar-stabilize} and just use the formulas given prior to that lemma directly.}